Goiânia International Airport: History

-The airport was commissioned in 1955 although operations started a few years earlier.
+The airport was commissioned in 1955, although operations started a few years earlier.
 In 1974, Infraero started to operate the airport.

-In 2010 the government of the state of Goiás, in order to encourage tourism and aviation reduced the tax on petrol from 15% to 3%.
-After such a reduction there was some interest from airlines to build a hub at Santa Genoveva airport but operational limitations prevented the immediate implementation of such a plan.
+In 2010, the government of the state of Goiás, in order to encourage tourism and aviation, reduced the tax on petrol from 15% to 3%.
+After such a reduction, there was some interest from airlines to build a hub at Santa Genoveva Airport, but operational limitations prevented the immediate implementation of such a plan.

-The old passenger terminal was capable of handling 600,000 passengers/year but in its last few years it had been operating beyond its capacity: in 2015 it handled more than 5 times its capacity.
+The old passenger terminal was capable of handling 600,000 passengers/year, but in its last few years it had been operating beyond its capacity; in 2015, it handled more than 5 times its capacity.
 On May 9, 2016, a new passenger terminal located on the opposite side of the old and across the runway was opened.
 It is capable of handling 6,3 million passengers/year.
-This new terminal has 32 check-in counters and 8 jetways, apart from usual amenities such as stores and restaurants.
+This new terminal has 32 check-in counters and 8 jetways, apart from the usual amenities such as stores and restaurants.

-Previously operated by Infraero, on April 7, 2021 CCR won a 30-year concession to operate the airport.
+Previously operated by Infraero, on April 7, 2021, CCR won a 30-year concession to operate the airport.

 Airlines and destinations

+Statistics

+Following is the number of passenger, aircraft and cargo movements at the airport, according to Infraero (2007-2021) and CCR (2022-2024) reports: